Mike Rotunda: All Japan Pro Wrestling and IWA Japan (2000–2004)

-Retirement and sporadic appearances (2003–2023)
+Retirement and sporadic appearances (2004–present)

-Rotunda retired from professional wrestling on a regular basis in 2003, but still had sporadic matches and makes sporadic appearances.
+Rotunda retired from professional wrestling on a regular basis in 2004, but still had sporadic matches and makes sporadic appearances.

 Rotunda started to run a security company with his wife in 2004.

+In 2005, Rotunda teamed up with his brother-in-law Barry Windham at WrestleReunion losing to Larry Zbyszko and Ron Bass.

 Rotunda was rehired by WWE as a road agent in 2006 and has made guest appearances as Irwin R. Schyster.
-One such appearance was on the August 6, 2007 edition of WWE Raw; Mr. McMahon was discussing his IRS troubles with Jonathan Coachman, and when the conversation ended, I.R.S lowered the paper covering his face (Financial Times) and revealed himself.
+One such appearance was on the August 6, 2007, edition of WWE Raw; Mr. McMahon was discussing his IRS troubles with Jonathan Coachman, and when the conversation ended, I.R.S lowered the paper covering his face (Financial Times) and revealed himself.

 Rotunda appeared as I.R.S. on the December 10, 2007 15th Anniversary edition of Raw, winning a 15-man Battle Royal, only to be paid by his former tag team partner Ted DiBiase to eliminate himself and give DiBiase the win.
 This was his final match.

-On the March 10, 2008 episode of Raw, The U.S. Express were falsely advertised for a rematch from WrestleMania I against Nikolai Volkoff and The Iron Sheik.
+On the March 10, 2008, episode of Raw, The U.S. Express were falsely advertised for a rematch from WrestleMania I against Nikolai Volkoff and The Iron Sheik.
 Before it could start, Jillian Hall offered to sing "Born in the U.S.A." for them, Rotunda gave her an airplane spin and the show went to commercial, effectively ending the feud.

 In early 2009, Rotunda once again appeared as I.R.S in multiple segments of "Top Rope Theatre" on WWE.com.
 He played a prominent role in the conspiracy of the exclusively online storyline of the series, drawing Kelly Kelly into his schemes in opposition to his arch enemy "Hacksaw" Jim Duggan.

-I.R.S. appeared on the September 7, 2009 edition of Raw, which Bob Barker hosted.
-He played a pricing game (similar to the "One Bid" qualifying segment of The Price Is Right) along with Santino Marella, Jillian Hall, and Chris Jericho, bidding on a Best of SmackDown DVD.
-I.R.S inquired as to whether sales tax had been properly assessed, but overbid $50.00 (including tax); the DVD's actual retail price was $18.99.
-Jericho won the pricing game with a bid of $1.00 (as erroneously proclaimed by Barker).
-I.R.S was, later that night, one of the contestants during the second round of the pricing game.
-A. J. Pierzynski of the Chicago White Sox filled in the vacated spot Jericho held.
-This time the bid was for a travel package to WrestleMania XXVI in Glendale, Arizona.
-Schyster bid $2,000 for the package.
-The actual retail price was $1,247, making Santino the winner after a bid of $1,200.